-- (a) No sampling was carried out this month. - (b) Parameter not required to be reported in accordance to Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance to Section B2 of the Effluent Discharge Licence under the WPCO.
+- (a) Laboratory results pending from the laboratory and to be supplemented in subsequent revision. - (b) Parameter not required to be reported in accordance to Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance to Section B2 of the Effluent Discharge Licence under the WPCO.